ibrahimhaddad/tux-collection/README.md

 ## License
 [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 This work is dedicated to the public domain.
 The CC0 dedication covers the artwork created for this collection.

+## Thanks for visiting!
+If you like these images, consider giving the repo a star.
+Thanks!